-After the Quicken 2016 debacle, I was very leery to even think about purchasing Quicken 2017 Canadian edition.
-I did notice that there was a Quicken iPad (and iPhone) application, which said it should work with Quicken 2017 Canadian edition, so that tipped the scales for me.
+After the Quicken 2016 debacle, I was very suspicious of even thinking about purchasing Quicken 2017 Canadian edition.
+I noticed a Quicken iPad (and iPhone) application which said it should work with Quicken 2017 Canadian edition, so that tipped the scales for me.

 Intuit has stepped away from this product, so it is back to being a Quicken product.
-Actually the Quicken brand is owned by HIG Capital, but it looks like they are letting the Quicken team run things.
-What this means for the Canadian Edition of the product?
-So far it suggests they are trying to make the Canadian product a more practical product, but again, we shall see.
+HIG Capital owns the Quicken brand, but they are letting the Quicken team run things.
+What does this mean for the Canadian Edition of the product?
+So far it suggests they are trying to make the Canadian product a more suitable product, but again, we shall see.

 I am concerned that this is a subscription (that is what my invoice shows).
 I have not purchased anything, I have paid for a yearly subscription.
 My suspicion is this means I will have to renew this yearly.

-I then tried to get things set up so I could use the iPad and iPhone app, which is where things got interesting.
-If you want to use these applications, you will need to use the Quicken Cloud.
-The Cloud is not a back up of your data, but where data transferral can transpire.
-Quicken is very specific pointing out their Cloud is not a backup (you will need to keep doing that yourself).
-The Quicken cloud relies on having a Quicken login, so you will need to set up an account, if you want to use these apps.
+I then tried to set things up so I could use the iPad and iPhone apps, where things got interesting.
+To use these applications, you must use the Quicken Cloud.
+The Cloud is not a backup of your data but where data transfer can transpire.
+Quicken is very specific, pointing out that their Cloud is not a backup (you will need to keep doing that yourself).
+The Quicken cloud relies on having a Quicken login, so you will need to set up an account if you want to use these apps.

 The cloud seemed to rely on being able to download automatically to your Quicken, so I tried to get that working with my TD accounts.
 It didn’t work, however, after a few failed attempts, the Cloud suddenly was getting the correct data, and that meant I could use the iPhone app.